Loading...

 How to consume chicken, white rice (long grain, unenriched, parboiled, cooked) without glucose spikes

-Incorporate non-starchy vegetables like spinach, broccoli, or bell peppers.
-These can help slow down the digestion and absorption of carbohydrates.
+Add non-starchy vegetables such as broccoli, spinach, or kale to your meal.
+These can help slow down the absorption of carbohydrates.

 healthspan-mbl